davetang/immune_repertoire/README.md

 Cell Ranger's vdj pipeline

-The cellranger vdj pipeline takes FASTQ files from cellranger mkfastq,BCL Convert, or bcl2fastq for V(D)J libraries and performs sequence assembly and paired clonotype calling.
+The cellranger vdj pipeline takes FASTQ files from `cellranger mkfastq`, `BCL Convert`, or `bcl2fastq` for V(D)J libraries and performs sequence assembly and paired clonotype calling.
 It uses the Chromium cellular barcodes and UMIs to assemble V(D)J transcripts per cell.
-Clonotypes and CDR3 sequences are output as a .vloupe file which can be loaded into the Loupe V(D)J Browser.
+Clonotypes and CDR3 sequences are output as a `.vloupe` file which can be loaded into the Loupe V(D)J Browser.

 ### Data